Gator-PASE/gator-pase.github.io/content/authors/commemb6/_index.md

 ---
 # Display name
-title: Events Committee Member
+title: Mariah Turner

 # Full Name (for SEO)
-first_name:
+first_name: Mariah
-last_name:
+last_name: Turner

 # Is this the primary user of the site?
 superuser: false